 For instance, using a MIX stylus with a SCRATCH body will not provide the full benefit of either product, and might even provide undesired results, including (but not limited to) differences in output, unbalanced sound reproduction, etc.

 NB: In the case of the discontinued NightClub and DJ series cartridges, it is perfectly alright to use the respective S (spherical) or E (elliptical) version stylus.
 The cartridge bodies are designed to accommodate either of the respective series' stylus types.

 5. Is there a difference between the OM and Concorde series of cartridge?

 The sole difference between OM and Concorde cartridges is the housing and contacts found on the cartridge.
 Whereas the OM range requires mounting onto an appropriate headshell, the Concorde range conveniently attaches directly to the tonearm.
-There is no difference in sound between the two ranges, within the respective series of cartridge (ie OM Elektro versus Concorde Elektro, etc).
+There is no difference in sound between the two ranges, within the respective series of cartridge (e.g. OM Q.Bert versus now discontinued Concorde Q.Bert).

 6. What is the absolute best sounding Ortofon cartridge for DJ purposes?

 Concorde CLUB boasts the best specifications and best sound from any DJ cartridge product, making it an ideal choice for any environment: studio, broadcast or club.